jesuzsh/summer/ethics/terms.rst

 Automation Bias
 ---------------
-The tendency to trust automated systems (and even ignore contradictory correct information if it comes from a non-automated source).
+The tendency to trust automated systems (and even ignore contradictory correct information if it comes from a non-automated source)

 Automation Complacency
 ----------------------